 CBD is normal and measures 4 mm in diameter.
 Gallbladder and cystic duct are normal.
 Intrahepatic biliary radicles are normal.
 Pancreas appears normal.
 No intraductal filling defects or cystic lesions are noted.

-These findings favour a diagnosis of pancreas divisum.
+These findings favor a diagnosis of pancreas divisum.

 1 case question available